Foxache/Pirateify/README.md

 # Pirateify
-A fun little python program to make yourself more like the awesome Second-Generation blizzard employee Piratesoftware
+A fun little python program to make yourself more like the awesome Second-Generation blizzard employee Piratesoftware It took ~2 hours from posting this on twitter for me to be blocked! awesome sauce.
 # Features:

 <details>